frenetic-lang/tutorials/06-OxNat.md

 Chapter 6: Network Address Translator
 ==========================

-In this exercise, you will build a Network Address Translator by first writing and testing a translator function that first translates IP addresses and then extending it so that it translates port numbers as well.
+In this exercise, you will build a Network Address Translator (NAT) by first writing and testing a translator function that first translates IP addresses and then extending it so that it translates port numbers as well.